evanrichter/ECE382/Lab2/readme.md

 	push.w	R11
 ```

+At the end of the subroutine, every register that was `push`ed on the stack is then `pop`ped off the stack in reverse order.
+This restores the registers to their state before this subroutine was called.

 #### a loop within a loop
 Each byte in the crypt text needs to be touched.
 One loop in `decryptMessage` handles this simply by using the `msgLength` variable as a counter approaching zero. `msgLength` is decremented every time after the byte is decrypted.